Foreign relations of Israel: Micronesia

-The Federated States of Micronesia is one of the most consistent supporters of Israel.
-Throughout the history of the United Nations General Assembly, there has always been an "automatic majority" against Israel.
-The United States has often voted in favour of Israel and in recent years, one other nation has joined Israel's defense – Micronesia.
+The Federated States of Micronesia is one of the most consistent supporters of Israel in voting at the UN.

-The foreign policy goals of the Micronesia are primarily linked to achieving economic development and protecting their vast marine environment.
-Israel was one of the first to welcome Micronesia into the family of nations, even before it became a member of the UN.
-According to Micronesia's U.N. deputy ambassador, the country has since sought close bilateral relations with Israel in areas such as agriculture, technical training and health care training.
-Israel assisted Micronesia in its early development.
-As one Micronesian diplomat said, "We need Israeli expertise, so I don't see a change in our policy anytime soon."

 In January 2010, the President of the Federated States of Micronesia, Emanuel Mori, and the President of the Republic of Nauru, Marcus Stephen, with their foreign ministers, visited Israel to expand ties on issues such as healthcare, solar energy, water conservation, clean technologies and other areas in which Israel can provide expertise.
 They met with Israeli leaders including the Prime Minister Benjamin Netanyahu, President Shimon Peres and Minister of Foreign Affairs Avigdor Lieberman.